MichaelHochriegl/SignalRGen/README.md

 ## Client-Side usage

 After you did the setup part you will have a greatly enhanced client experience.
-`SignalRGen` generates generates multiple files, like for example this client:
+`SignalRGen` generates multiple files, like for example this client:

 ```csharp
 //------------------------------------------------------------------------------